 Who inspires you?
 Or, who are your mentors?

 Phil Hockberger, PhD, in the Office for Research has been a fantastic mentor.
 He has shown me the best ways that core facilities can be run in an integrated model within a complex network of schools, departments and centers.

 Scientifically, my postdoctoral advisor from The Rockefeller, Sandy Simon, PhD, really opened up my mind to the best application of the scientific method.
 In particular, microscopy can be prone to a search for a single pretty picture, but working with Sandy we always sought conclusions that were subject to rigorous statistical testing, rather than simply qualitative results.

-Finally, there is a long list of scientists at Northwestern University and beyond that have served as mentors or role models, including Bob Goldman, PhD, and Volodya Gelfand, PhD, in the Department of Cell and Molecular Biology, John Heath from the University of Birmingham, where I was previously a faculty member, and especially my PhD supervisor Ruth Abramson, MD, who unfortunately passed away while I was a postdoc.
+Finally, there is a long list of scientists at Northwestern University and beyond that have served as mentors or role models, including Bob Goldman, PhD, and Volodya Gelfand, PhD, in the Department of Cell & Developmental Biology, John Heath from the University of Birmingham, where I was previously a faculty member, and especially my PhD supervisor Ruth Abramson, MD, who unfortunately passed away while I was a postdoc.